2008 NRL Grand Final: Melbourne Storm

 During the regular season, the Melbourne Storm won 17 of their 24 games, winning their third consecutive minor premiership on points differential from Manly and Cronulla.
 This was later stripped due to salary cap cheating.

 In the qualifying final, Melbourne played the New Zealand Warriors.
-Melbourne lost this game 18-15 after a Warriors try from Michael Witt two minutes from full-time; becoming the first minor premier side since the introduction of the McIntyre finals structure in 1999 to lose to the eighth-placed team.
+Melbourne lost this game 18–15 after a Warriors try from Michael Witt two minutes from full-time; becoming the first minor premier side since the introduction of the McIntyre final eight system in 1999 to lose to the eighth-placed team.

 The loss against New Zealand saw Melbourne matched up against the Brisbane Broncos in the semi-final; the team the Storm lost against in the 2006 grand final.
-They narrowly won the game 16-14 after scoring a try 45 seconds before full-time, after a Broncos' handling mistake.
+They narrowly won the game 16–14 after scoring a try 45 seconds before full-time, after a Broncos' handling mistake.

 Melbourne captain Cameron Smith was controversially suspended for a grapple tackle during the Broncos game; the two-week suspension causing him to miss the rest of the finals season.
-Despite this suspension, Melbourne defeated the Cronulla-Sutherland Sharks 28-0 in the preliminary final, and entered their third consecutive grand final.
+Despite this suspension, Melbourne defeated the Cronulla-Sutherland Sharks 28–0 in the preliminary final, and entered their third consecutive grand final.